 A conviction for operating under the influence of alcohol (also known as drunk driving, OUI, and DWI) carries criminal penalties and driver’s license suspensions.
 There are also collateral consequences involving employment, education, insurance and background checks.
 A prior OUI conviction on your record or other aggravating factors will dramatically increase the potential penalties in court and at the Registry of Motor Vehicles.
-If you are facing such charges, speak with a Middlesex County drunk driving lawyer by calling (617) 513-9444.
+If you are facing such charges, speak with a Concord drunk driving lawyer by calling (617) 513-9444.

 Operating under the influence of alcohol is one of the most commonly charged crimes in Massachusetts, and many of us probably know someone who has been arrested for OUI.
 Don’t let this fact fool you into believing that an OUI arrest is nothing more than a minor inconvenience.
 The penalties that accompany an OUI conviction are severe and long-lasting.

 Attorney Chris Spring has litigated hundreds of drunk driving cases, as both a prosecutor and a defense attorney.
 He knows how to attack the Commonwealth’s case to avoid or minimize the tougher penalties under Melanie’s Law.
 Clients choose Chris Spring for many different reasons, including:

 When you need aggressive legal representation to save you from the worst possible penalties for an OUI, count on Concord OUI Attorney Chris Spring.
 Our defense law firm will do everything we can to achieve a positive case outcome on your behalf.